ManchesterJavaCommunity/jmanc/tickets.md

-Register for your free ticket below, or directly on [Eventbrite](https://jmanc2019.eventbrite.co.uk) if you prefer.
+Register for your ticket below, or directly on [Eventbrite](https://jmanc2019.eventbrite.co.uk) if you prefer.

 {% include eventbrite.html %}